Image

 At 4:30 p.m., Saline Area Schools Superintendent Steve Laatsch sent an email to the community canceling classes and activities at Harvest Elementary School.
 Classes and activities continue as scheduled in the rest of the district's schools.

-Fog, with a high of 92 and low of 71 degrees.
-Fog in the morning, sunny in the afternoon, fog overnight.
+Patchy rain nearby, with a high of 54 and low of 41 degrees.
+Sunny for the morning, partly cloudy during the afternoon, clear for the evening, patchy rain nearby overnight.